Daycare Policies and Prodecures

 - If you do not feel comfortable with coming into the lobby feel free to call us and we will come to you

-First Day: We require that you make an appointment for your dog’s first visit.
+We require that you make an appointment for your dog’s first visit.
 Please call the daycare at 360-707-2565 to set this up.
-We would like your dog to be there before 8 am on their first day.
+We require your dog to be there before 8 am on their first day.

 When you pick you dog up on the first day, we will give you a report on how they did and discuss future daycare or boarding visits.